WallarooLabs/wally/orchestration/terraform/README.md

 ## Manually cleaning up AWS resources

 If for some reason the `make destroy` command isn't working correctly and deleting the AWS resources previously created, you can manually clean things up instead.
+NOTE: You shouldn't have to do this unless `make destroy` repeatedly fails as it is safe to run multiple times until it succeeds.

 Go into `AWS Console (Web UI) -> EC2 -> Auto Scaling Groups` and find/delete the entries related to your cluster (the cluster_name is at the beginning of the resource name).

 Go into `AWS Console (Web UI) -> EC2 -> Launch Configurations` and find/delete the entries related to your cluster (the cluster_name is at the beginning of the resource name).

 Go into `AWS Console (Web UI) -> EC2 -> Placement Groups` and find/delete the entry related to your cluster (the cluster_name is at the end of the resource name with a format of `buffy-<CLUSTER_NAME>`).

+## Major recovery

+If `make destroy` and `make cluster` are both failing for a cluster and it's in some sort of invalid state where terraform state file doesn't match up with AWS reality any more.

+Run the following to completely remove the terraform state:

+`make force-delete-cluster-state` ## WARNING: It is very important to run this command passing in all the normal arguments you would normally pass when creating a cluster as those arguments are used to determine which state file needs to be deleted.

+NOTE: You will have to manually clean up any lingering resources after this but it should resolve the issues with the make command not working.